Euro zone mulls new ways to cut Greek debt mountain

 The 48 billion euros would be a sizeable chunk of Greece's total debt, currently estimated at around 330 billion euros.

-Athens could also use proceeds from the privatisation of state-owned assets to retire debt, the second official said.
+The second euro zone official said Athens could use proceeds from the privatisation of state-owned assets to retire debt.

-"Another way could be to use privatisation receipts to buy back debt," the official said.
-"The privatisation process is finally kicking in, the structure is ready.
-You could expect a few billion euros from privatisation to buy back debt.
-This could happen relatively quickly."

 The debt sustainability analysis from March estimated Greek privatisation revenues by 2020 at 45 billion euros, with 12 billion coming in 2012-2014.